Trump, in New Jersey, greeted by fired-up rally crowd amid impeachment fight

 "He's sending a message that it's OK for Democrats to embrace Trump and Republicans, as opposed to feeling obligated to stay in the Democratic Party," Grossman said.

-In Washington, Trump's legal team wrapped up its defense earlier in the day, setting up a 16-hour question period on Wednesday.
+Meanwhile, in Washington, Trump's legal team wrapped up its defense earlier in the day, setting up a 16-hour question period on Wednesday.
 Although Trump's acquittal by the Republican-controlled Senate is all but assured, his team has tried to minimize the political damage.

 And, the president apparently was hoping to use impeachment to motivate his political base and independents disenchanted with impeachment to turn out in greater numbers this fall.

 Jay Sekulow, one of his lawyers, used his time before the Senate to offer a list of attacks against Trump's perceived foes — from ousted FBI agents to secret federal courts — and to highlight what he saw as politically driven maneuvering by the Democrats to oust the president.